michaeljohnsonnz/python-programming/README.md

 # Python Programming

 This is a repository for all the lessons in our python programming course.
+I seem to be the only one in the class running on Ubuntu but I ran into quite a few problems each time I installed python on my system.
+I fell behind in class and I wasn't able to perform the same tasks as everyone else.

+I decided to document my journey and include it here so any future students or tutors will understand the problem and how I resolved it.

 - [Python Programming](#python-programming) <!-- omit in toc -->
 - [Install Python 3.10.4 with APT Package Manager](#install-python-3104-with-apt-package-manager)